 OK, so I’m a sap for disaster and monster movies, and Deep Blue Sea is a bit of both.
 The monsters are three genetically modified huge sharks and the disaster is the research station slowly sinking to the bottom of the ocean.
 What’s not to love?
 Here is the summary from the IMDb:

 Searching for a cure to Alzheimer’s disease, a group of scientists on an isolated research facility become the bait, as a trio of intelligent sharks fight back.

 The heroes must fight the crazy intelligent sharks while the research station they are on is sinking, courtesy of the sharks.
 So it’s either sink and die, get into the water and die or fight those nasty fishes and hope to live.
-The three main characters are Carter Blake (Thomas Jane), Dr. Susan McAlester (Saffron Burrows) ans Preacher (LL Cool J).
+The three main characters are Carter Blake (Thomas Jane), Dr. Susan McAlester (Saffron Burrows) and Preacher (LL Cool J).
 They each get to kill one of the three sharks.
 Preacher by making a shark flambé, Susan by electrocution and Carter by making the last shark explode.
-In the meantime, all of the other characters die a gruesome death and even Susan doesn’t make it out alive.
+In the meantime, all of the other characters die a gruesome death and Susan doesn’t even make it out alive.

 Why Susan dies in Deep Blue Sea